deenaacree/worst_songs_app/README.md

 # The Worst Songs App — A Python application
 A fully functional python application of a list of the worst songs ever.
 Includes Bootstrap and an embedded YouTube player for each song.

+LINK to the application, hosted at PythonAnywhere: [Worst Songs App](http://dacree.pythonanywhere.com/)

 ## Origins